How to Process Incoming GitHub Webhooks

 What This Integration Does

-GitHub emits webhooks for almost every event that happens in a repository - pushes, pull requests opened or merged, issues created or commented, releases published, deployments.
+GitHub emits webhooks for almost every event that happens in a repository: pushes, pull requests opened or merged, issues created or commented, releases published, deployments.
 Spojit's Webhook trigger receives these events and routes them through a workflow that can post Slack updates, sync into project trackers, fan out CI/CD notifications, or kick off review automation.
-Anything you'd otherwise glue together with a small server and a cron job is a one-workflow job here.
+In Spojit, anything you would otherwise glue together with a small server and a cron job becomes a single workflow.

 Prerequisites